JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/dungeon-seeds.md

 #### Druid Cultist

-5 HP, 11 STR, 12 DEX, 8 WIL, petrified short sword (d8)
+5 HP, 11 STR, 12 AGL, 8 PRS, petrified short sword (d8)

 - Wears a red or blue robe to indicate their factional allegiance.
 Are otherwise indistinguishable.